-The government have aspirations that 75% of students follow an Ebacc curriculum which requires students to opt for a Humanity and a of study in line with the student's preferred Modern Foreign Language, along with their Core subjects.
-At Tretherras we encourage as many of our students to strongly consider this pathway as it still gives each student 2 other subjects to opt for.
-The EBacc consists of GCSEs that are considered to be rigorous courses, which provide a strong academic foundation for future study and with their other 2 options provides each child with a broad and balanced curriculum pathway through to Post 16 education.
+The government have imposed an expectation on all schools that 75+% of students follow an Ebacc curriculum which Modern Foreign Language they have been studying since Year 7, along with their Core subjects of Maths, English and Science.

+At Tretherras we encourage our 'Red' pathway When completing the option form you will be students to follow the Ebacc as it still gives each student 2 other subjects to opt for.
+The EBacc consists of GCSEs that are considered to be rigorous courses, which provide a strong academic foundation for future study and with study based on their options but cannot their other 2 options provides each child with a guarantee their choices as this depends on a broad and balanced curriculum pathway through to Post 16 education and potentially onto higher education at Russell Group universities.